Buggr

-📊 Configurable Difficulty
+📊 Three Difficulty Levels

 🔔 Realistic Bug Reports

-📋 Share & Collaborate
+📋 Share & Compare

 Screenshot showing bug report notifications with realistic user complaints